Planning and deploying advanced security audit policies

-Will you collect event data so that it can be reviewed from a central console?
-If so, there are a number of computer management products, such as the Audit Collection Services in Microsoft System Center Operations Manager 2007, which can be used to collect and filter event data.
+- Will you collect event data so that it can be reviewed from a central console?
+If so, there are a number of computer management products, such as the Audit Collection Services in Operations Manager 2007 and 2012, which can be used to collect and filter event data.
 Presumably this solution enables a single administrator to review larger amounts of data than using the local storage option.
-But in some cases this can make it more difficult to detect clusters of related events that can occur on a single computer.
-For more information, see Audit Collection Services (ACS) (http://go.microsoft.com/fwlink/?LinkId=163436).
+But in some cases, this can make it more difficult to detect clusters of related events that can occur on a single computer.

 In addition, whether you choose to leave audit data on an individual computer or consolidate it at a central location, you need to decide how large the log file should be and what should happen when the log reaches its maximum size.
 To configure these options, open Event Viewer, expand Windows Logs, right-click Security, and click Properties.
 You can configure the following properties:

-You can also configure the audit log size and other key management options by using Group Policy.
+You can also configure the audit log size and other key management options by using Group Policy settings.
 You can configure the event log settings in the following locations within the GPMC: Computer Configuration\Administrative Templates\Windows Components\Event Log Service\Security.
 These options include:

 Maximum Log Size (KB).
 This policy setting specifies the maximum size of the log files.
-The user interfaces (UIs) of both the Local Group Policy Editor and the Microsoft Management Console (MMC) Event Viewer snap-in allow you to enter values as large as 2 terabytes.
+The user interfaces in the Local Group Policy Editor and Event Viewer allow you to enter values as large as 2 TB.
 If this setting is not configured, event logs have a default maximum size of 20 megabytes.

 Log Access.
 This policy setting determines which user accounts have access to log files and what usage rights are granted.